-I had great creative writing teachers when I was in high school.
-They were very passionate about literature.
-Because of them I continued to pursue creative writing in college.
-Those teachers also impacted me because of the great techniques they used to allow the imagination to run free.
-These skills come in handy as a blog writer.
+I was lucky to have had great creative writing teachers when I was in high school.
+They were very passionate about literature, and because of them I continued to pursue creative writing.
+Those teachers also impacted me because of the great creative writing activities they used to allow the imagination to run free.

 Creative Writing Activities to Explore

 This terrific list of activities come from Marcus Roskilly in the UK:

 - Free Writing—5 minutes to write on a “spark word” determined by the teacher.
 Then pair and share.

 - Flying Balls—Bouncy Castle balls with an opening sentence written on each.
 Toss a random one to a student who continues the “ball rolling” with a further thought or another sentence on the first.
 The ball is then tossed to another student who does the same.

 - Modelling—Show them examples of good, interesting writing.
 Key in on students’ interests.

 - Character—Show random pictures of people from the Internet.
 Develop a character from the image using prompt questions provided by the teacher.

 - Skills Lessons—Teach writer’s craft elements in chunks and focus on specific ones at a time.
 Examples are dialogue, developing setting, conflict, narrative point of view, etc.

 - Music—Play low-volume atmospheric instrumental background music while students are working.